 Post-Judgment Modification Order

 After your divorce is finalized, the court will issue divorce decrees that settle questions like custody arrangements, visitation schedules, child support payments, and spousal support payments.
 But what happens if circumstances change, or if you’re dissatisfied with the outcome?
 In some cases, divorce judgments can be revisited and, when it makes sense, adjusted.
-Below, we discuss how to obtain a post-judgment order, and how a Richland Hills MI divorce attorney at Sumner & Associates, P.C. can help.
+Below, we discuss how to obtain a post-judgment order, and how a Rochester Hills MI divorce attorney at Sumner & Associates, P.C. can help.

 Appealing a Divorce Decree

 A divorce decree remains in effect until one or the other party can show cause to modify it.
 If, however, one spouse feels as though the trial court judge did not apply the law correctly, they can appeal the decision to a higher court.
 If the parties reach a settlement, the agreement cannot be appealed.

 In order to appeal a divorce order, you must be able to establish that the trial court judge made an error in either procedure or judgment that materially affected the outcome of the case.
 If successful, the appeals court will invalidate the divorce judgment and the process must begin again.